 The Big Oaks National Wildlife Refuge has had many faces throughout history.
 The lands have been altered by natural events (glaciers) and humans.
-These grounds were the homeland of the Shawnee tribe until European immigrants raids and diseases forced them out.
-Settlers farmed the lands and build neighborhoods until they were forced out by the The Department of Defense who established the Jefferson Proving Grounds for the U.S. Army and Air Force in 1940.
+These grounds were the homeland of the Shawnee tribe until European immigrant raids and diseases forced them out.
+Settlers farmed the lands and built neighborhoods until they were forced out in 1940 by the The Department of Defense who established the Jefferson Proving Grounds for the U.S. Army and Air Force in.
 For 45 years, the U.S. Army used previous homes as target practice for bomb testing.
 Some structures still stand today: Old Timbers Lodge, Oakdale School, and other ruins from previous homes and bridges.
-Today, the U.S. Fish and Wildlife service maintains Big Oaks National Wildlife Refuge on the land laced with unexploded ordnance (UXO) which can be found on most of the property.
+Today, the U.S. Fish and Wildlife service maintains Big Oaks National Wildlife Refuge on the land laced with unexploded ordnance (UXO), which can be found on most of the property.
 In June 2000, Big Oaks National Wildlife Refuge was established to protect the land home to endangered fauna and flora (46 plants species listed at state and federal level).
-As of today, BONWR is 55,000 acres in Southeastern Indiana across three different counties (Jefferson, Jennings and Ripley) next to the small town of Madison just across the Ohio river from Kentucky.
+As of today, BONWR is 55,000 acres in Southeastern Indiana, across three different counties (Jefferson, Jennings and Ripley), next to the small town of Madison, and just across the Ohio river from Kentucky.
 The Refuge was created as an "overlay refuge" under a joint agreement with the U.S. Army and Air Force through a 99-year real estate permit.
 As an overlay refuge, the Army retains ownership and the Fish and Wildlife Service manages the property as Big Oaks National Wildlife Refuge.
 Currently, the Indiana Air National Guard operates an air-to-ground bombing range on the remaining 1,033 acres of the former proving grounds.
 The range is surrounded by the refuge.

 Lakes and Streams